 Has your team been working hard on a big project, putting in long hours to meet a target, or carrying lots of stress?
 One strategy to infuse positive energy into your employees is to create team appreciation events.
 The following team appreciation ideas can get you started:

 - Hold a catered lunch.
 Set up a spare room or meeting room and invite staff members to enjoy a fully catered lunch.
 If possible, consider decorating the space based on a theme that recognizes the team's accomplishment.
-During the time of COVID-19, a socially-distanced modification may be to stretch the lunch over a long-period of time and stagger the period in which employees come in and enjoy the experience to ensure an acceptable amount of space between individuals.
-If being indoors is too crowded for health reasons, try a catered, outdoor picnic.
+If being indoors is too crowded, try a catered, outdoor picnic.
 Of course, staying outdoors may limit the availability of this option to the warmer months, depending on where your business is located.

 - Host a team happy hour, virtual or in-person.
 Be sure to thank staff during the happy hour toast and give employees a chance to express any gratitude they may want to share with the team.

 - Treat your employees to lunch or dinner with a food truck.
 Bring in one food truck or several for a private food truck rodeo.
 If it's too costly to treat everyone to a full meal, consider bringing a food truck and giving a set gift card amount to each employee.
-If temperatures are too cold for eating outside and social distancing is a concern, consider setting up a temporary outdoor “café” outfitted with rented, outdoor heaters and small tables with one to three chairs each arranged 6-8 feet apart.
-You could even consider gifting a pair of company-branded gloves, scarves, or hats to encourage employees to have fun with the idea and kindle a sense of camaraderie in overcoming the cold weather challenge created by the novel coronavirus.
 If you’re unsure if your employees would be open to the idea, just ask!

 - Organize a fun, unexpected outdoor team activity such as a hike, disc golf, kayaking, a whale watch tour, a landscape painting class, or if your team is small and adventurous, perhaps a ropes course or zip-lining.
-Possibilities can be tailored to fit the needs of your team, such as keeping it outdoors and socially distanced during the coronavirus pandemic.
+Possibilities can be tailored to fit the physical needs of your team.
 Take care to select an activity that all team members can participate in and enjoy.